-OPDIVO can cause problems that can sometimes become serious or life-threatening and can lead to death.
-Serious side effects may include lung problems (pneumonitis); intestinal problems (colitis) that can lead to tears or holes in the intestines; liver problems (hepatitis); hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas); kidney problems, including nephritis and kidney failure; skin problems; inflammation of the brain (encephalitis); problems in other organs; severe infusion reactions; and complications of stem cell transplant that uses donor stem cells (allogeneic) after treatment with OPDIVO.
-The most common side effects of OPDIVO in people with classical Hodgkin lymphoma include: feeling tired; upper respiratory tract infection; fever; diarrhea; and cough.
+OPDIVO can cause problems that can sometimes become serious or life threatening and can lead to death.
+Serious side effects may include lung problems (pneumonitis); intestinal problems (colitis) that can lead to tears or holes in your intestine; liver problems (hepatitis); hormone gland problems (especially the thyroid, pituitary, adrenal glands and pancreas); kidney problems, including nephritis and kidney failure; skin problems; inflammation of the brain (encephalitis); problems in other organs; severe infusion reactions; and complications of stem cell transplant that uses donor stem cells (allogeneic) after treatment with OPDIVO.
+The most common side effects of OPDIVO when used alone include: feeling tired; pain in muscles, bones, and joints; diarrhea; cough; constipation; back pain; fever; rash; itchy skin; nausea; shortness of breath; decreased appetite; upper respiratory tract infection and weakness.

 Serious side effects may include:

 - Lung problems (pneumonitis).
 Symptoms of pneumonitis may include: new or worsening cough; chest pain; and shortness of breath.